Iammuratc/satellitepy/README.md

 ## Evaluate a pretrained model

-You can download a pretrained model from this [link](pretrained_model_link_goes_here)*.
-This model is pretrained on all data and tasks, and fine-tuned on Fair1M.
-You can download [Fair1M](link_to_fair1m)* here.
-You can follow the commands below to reproduce the results in the table above.
+The pretrained model and the test subset of Fair1M can be downloaded on request*.
+The model is pretrained on all data and tasks mentioned in the submitted paper, and fine-tuned on the training subset of Fair1M.
+You can follow the steps below to reproduce the results in the table above.

 Change your directory to the project directory: